vignat/vignat/nat/testbed/hard/ReadMe.md

 *NOTE*: To benchmark an app using DPDK's `rte_table_hash`, such as the provided DPDK non-verified NAT, the max flows must be changed to a power of 2.

+*NOTE*: Do not set the starting port to 0, as many servers do not like this at all, including Netperf's server which is used for measurements.

 ## Internals

 - `config.sh` contains the configuration values; all other scripts begin by sourcing it.